Policies and Procedures

 All field trips taken by staff and students at Lee Road School are planned to supplement the instructional program.
 Because field trips must be prepaid to the vendor in advance of the trip, it will not be possible to refund the cost of a trip to an absent student, unless the student has a doctor’s excuse.
 Because field trips are curricular in nature, we encourage all students to attend.

 Occasionally, however, a student’s behavior may cause his/her teacher to recommend that the child’s parent or guardian attend the trip in order to insure everyone’s continued safety and comfort.
 In such cases, the parent may choose to attend, or the child may remain at school and spend the day in another teacher’s class, completing assignments given by his own teacher.
 The administration reserves the right to decide that a child may not attend a particular trip.
-We are sorry, but siblings may not attend field trips.
+Siblings may not attend field trips.

 Food Services